codelittinc/logs/README.md

 ```
 kubectl get deploy,svc -l service=graylog
 NAME                      READY   UP-TO-DATE   AVAILABLE   AGE
-deployment.apps/graylog   1/1     1            1           58m
+deployment.apps/graylog   1/1     1            1           21h

 NAME              TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)            AGE
-service/graylog   LoadBalancer   10.245.223.18   144.126.250.6   80:30951/TCP,12201:30321/TCP   58m
+service/graylog   ClusterIP   10.245.226.213   <none>        80/TCP,12201/TCP   126m
 ```

-Use the service `EXTERNAL-IP` to access graylog's UI: https://144.126.250.6
+You'll be able to connect to the UI in `https://beta.logs.codelitt.dev/`

+There's an HTTP gelf input endpoint in `https://beta.logs.codelitt.dev/gelf`

 #### Graylog Inputs

-If you need to add an input that listens on a port different then `12201`, make sure to edit `graylog/graylog.yml` and add the new port to the deployment and service specs.
+If you need to add an input that listens on a port different then `12201`, make sure to edit `graylog/graylog.yml` and add the new port to the deployment,service and ingress specs.

 ## Local Setup